Olympus E-510 vs Sony A77

-The Olympus E-510 and the Sony Alpha SLT-A77 are two digital cameras that were officially introduced, respectively, in March 2007 and August 2011.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-510) and an APS-C sensor.
-The Olympus has a resolution of 10 megapixel, whereas the Sony provides 24 MP.
+The Olympus E-510 and the Sony Alpha SLT-A77 are two digital cameras that were announced, respectively, in March 2007 and August 2011.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-510) and an APS-C (A77) sensor.
+The Olympus has a resolution of 10 megapixels, whereas the Sony provides 24 MP.

 The physical size and weight of the Olympus E-510 and the Sony A77 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-510 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is notably larger (19 percent) than the Olympus E-510.
 Moreover, the A77 is substantially heavier (36 percent) than the E-510.
 It is noteworthy in this context that the A77 is splash and dust-proof, while the E-510 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.